 Other operating expenses consist primarily of facilities expenses, title plant maintenance, premium taxes (which insurance underwriters are required to pay on title premiums in lieu of franchise and other state taxes), postage and courier services, computer services, professional services, travel expenses, general insurance, and trade and notes receivable allowances.
 Other operating expenses increased \$52.6 million in the three months ended September 30, 2012, from the 2011 period, reflecting increases of \$25.4 million or 9.6% in the Fidelity National Title Group segment and \$3.3 million in the corporate and other segment as well as \$17.9 million from the restaurant group segment and \$6.0 million from Remy.
-Other operating expenses increased \$136.8 million in the nine months ended September 30, 2012 period, reflecting increases of \$75.5 million or 9.9% in the Fidelity National Title Group segment and other segment as well as \$45.7 million from the restaurant group segment and \$9.6 million in the corporate and other segment, the increases in other operating expenses in other operating expenses in both periods were due mainly to increases in the costs of sales, consistent with the increases in revenues.
+Other operating expenses increased \$136.8 million in the nine months ended September 30, 2012, from the 2011 period, reflecting increases of \$75.5 million or 9.9% in the Fidelity National Title Group segment and \$6.0 million from Remy.
+In the Fidelity National Title Group segment, the increases in other operating expenses in both periods were due mainly to increases in the costs of sales, consistent with the increases in revenues.
 The increase in the corporate and other segment in the nine months ended September 30, 2012 was due primarily to the cost of sales on the sale of a parcel of land and timber at our majority owned affiliate Cascade Timberlands in the 2012 period.